jcarroll95/stickers/docs/mvpspec.md

 - I receive fun stickers as rewards for adherence streaks or consistent logging.
 - I can view a dashboard with basic charts: adherence percentage, symptom trend.

+#### Acceptance criteria (per user story)

+- Authentication and session
+  - Given I provide a unique email, name, and valid password, when I POST to `/api/v1/auth/register`, then I receive a `200` with a token and a user in the response.
+  - Given valid credentials, when I POST to `/api/v1/auth/login`, then I receive `200`, a HttpOnly cookie is set, and the body includes `{ success: true }`.
+  - Given no token, when I GET `/api/v1/auth/me`, then I receive `401` and an error body.
+  - Given an expired or invalid token, when I access any protected route, then I receive `401`.

+- Create a stickerboard and place stickers
+  - Given I am authenticated, when I POST `/api/v1/stickerboards` with `{ name, description }`, then I receive `201` and a Stickerboard object.
+  - Given I am authenticated as the owner, when I POST `/api/v1/stickerboards/{boardId}/stix` with a valid stick payload, then I receive `201` and the stick belongs to `{boardId}`.
+  - Given I am not authenticated, when I POST `/api/v1/stickerboards/{boardId}/stix`, then I receive `401`.
+  - Given I am not the owner, when I PUT `/api/v1/stickerboards/{boardId}`, then I receive `403`.

+- Log a dose and view adherence over time
+  - Given I am authenticated, when I POST `/api/v1/doses` with required fields, then I receive `201` and the dose reflects my user as owner.
+  - Given I am authenticated, when I GET `/api/v1/doses?from=...&to=...`, then I receive `200` and only my doses within range.
+  - Given I am not the owner, when I DELETE `/api/v1/doses/{id}`, then I receive `403`.

+- Log side effects and see trends
+  - Given I am authenticated, when I POST `/api/v1/side-effects` with required fields, then I receive `201` and the side effect is linked to my user.
+  - Given I am authenticated, when I GET `/api/v1/side-effects?effectType=nausea`, then I receive `200` and only the filtered results.

+- Rewards and dashboard
+  - Given I log consistently, when I request analytics `/api/v1/analytics/adherence?bucket=week`, then I receive `200` with streak and adherence percentage fields present.
+  - Given I have side effect logs, when I GET `/api/v1/analytics/side-effects/trend?bucket=day`, then I receive `200` with a time series including `avgSeverity`.

 #### Out of scope (v1)
 - Social graph and following friends, comments beyond simple board reviews.
 - Notifications/Reminders (push/email/SMS).